The Clear Edge

 7 Tests control variables:

-• Score reveals exact weakness (3/7 = specific failures, not vague “needs work”)
+• Score reveals exact weakness (3/7 means specific failures, not vague “needs work”).

-• Fix protocol targets failing test (surgical improvement)
+• Fix protocol targets the failing tests for surgical improvement.

 The 7 Tests framework has been run 150+ times across businesses with $50K–$150K in revenue.